KP1709/KP1709/README.md

 The technologies and languages I've learned independently and in my undergraduate studies have enabled me to take on a challenge for my dissertation.
 FastAPI (Python), Jinja2Templating and PostgreSQL are some technologies I have learnt and used in my project.

-After completing my degree, I am eager to pursue a career in the field of web development.
+I finished my degree in 2024 obtaining a First Class in Computer Science (with Honours).
+I am eager to pursue a career in the field of web development.

 I am currently learning React Router and SASS but I'm eager to explore other tools and languages in the future such as Vue.js.